 Find out more about course fees and financial support for UK, EU and non-EU students, plus how to pay your fees.

-All applicants will be asked to attend an informal one-to-one interview, and complete a short assessment.
+You will be invited to attend an informal one-to-one interview, and to complete a short assessment.

 You will be required to hold a Level 2 certificate in Counselling Skills, or equivalent.